 ASPEN

-However, after some time of sitting with her and winning her over with grain and scratches, we put a halter on her and realized she had at some point been gentled and was a sweet and loving mustang.
-We feel so lucky that through a series of circumstances and a home falling through once rescued that she really is a horse that makes a great ambassador and a face for the herds of Wyoming horses we continue to fight for to keep them wild and free. #skydogaspen
+We feel so lucky that through a series of circumstances, including a home falling through once, that she is with us, where she makes a fine ambassador; a face for the herds of Wyoming horses that we continue to fight for to keep them wild and free. #skydogaspen

 Aspen currently has a sponsor